 At the time Ben Guggenheim purchased his Titanic ticket he was 47 years old, and had a personal net worth was estimated to be $4 million.
 That's the same as roughly $95 million after adjusting for inflation.

 When Guggenheim boarded, he was in the company of his French mistress, a 25-year old singer named Leontine Aubert.
-Side note, Leontine Aubert would survive the sinking of the ship and live to be 77 years old.
 The pair was accompanied by Guggenheim's valet, Victor Guglio, and chauffeur Rene Pernot, as well as Aubert's maid Emma Sagesser.

-Guggenheim and Guglio slept through the Titanic's fateful collision with the iceberg on the night of April 14, 1912.
-They were awakened about 20 minutes later, just after midnight by Aubert and Sagesser who had felt the collision.
+Guggenheim and Guglio slept through the Titanic's fateful collision with the iceberg on the night of April 15, 1912.
+They were awakened about 20 minutes later, just after midnight, by Aubert and Sagesser who had felt the collision.
 The group made their way to the Boat Deck for evacuation.

 Guggenheim moved quickly to make sure his mistress and her maid were loaded into Lifeboat No. 9.
 He spoke to the maid in German, saying: